Applications across Research Council remits

 Supporting Research Across Council Boundaries

-The Research Councils are making some further improvements to the Cross-Council Funding Agreement, their process for collaborating on the peer review and funding of research proposals that straddle their remits under their ‘responsive-mode’ research grants schemes.
-The aim remains to ensure that no gaps develop between the Councils’ subject domains and to ensure equality of opportunity for proposals at the interface between traditional disciplines, where many of the major research challenges of our time are located.
+The Research Councils’ Cross-Council Remit Agreement (formerly known as Cross-Council Funding Agreement) is their process for collaborating on the peer review of research proposals that straddle their remits under their ‘responsive-mode’ research grants schemes.
+The aim of Cross-Council Remit Agreement remains to ensure that no gaps develop between the Councils’ subject domains and to ensure equality of opportunity for proposals at the interface between traditional disciplines, where many of the major research challenges of our time are located.

 The Research Councils already support a great deal of interdisciplinary research, which benefits from drawing together insights and approaches from a number of established research disciplines.
 Many such areas - for example photonics and history of art - reside within the remit of an individual Council and receive funding from one Council alone.
 Others - including climate change, design, neuroscience and chemical biology - inherently straddle the remit of two or more Research Councils.
-The Cross-Council Funding Agreement sets out the principles and processes through which ‘responsive mode’ grant proposals in these areas are handled by one lead Council in collaboration with other Councils on assessment and support.
+The Cross-Council Remit Agreement sets out the principles and processes through which ‘responsive mode’ grant and fellowship proposals in these areas are handled by one lead Council in collaboration with other Councils on assessment.

-The Councils also provide significant tailored support for research which crosses the remits of more than one Council, to enable different disciplinary approaches to be harnessed to address a common research challenge.
-These investments range from major cross-Council programmes in areas such as Living with Environmental Change, Global Uncertainties, Energy, Lifelong Health and Wellbeing, Digital Economy and Global Food Security, to bi-lateral initiatives such as Synthetic Biology, Heritage Science and Environmental Exposure and Health Initiative.
+The Councils also provide significant tailored support for research, which crosses the remits of more than one Council, to enable different disciplinary approaches to be harnessed to address a common research challenge.
+These investments range from major cross-Council themes and programmes in areas such as Digital Economy, Energy, Global Food Security and Tackling Antimicrobial Resistance to Technology Touching Life, UK Science Partnership for Animal and Plant Health, and Urban Living Partnerships.

-As a part of its commitment to research innovation and ‘excellence with impact’, UKRI wishes to support an enhanced culture of interdisciplinary and multidisciplinary research in the UK and to ensuring that its peer review and funding infrastructure is supportive of such work.
+UKRI wishes to support an enhanced culture of interdisciplinary and multidisciplinary research in the UK and to ensuring that its peer review infrastructure is supportive of such work.
 In this context, the Councils have updated their protocol for assessing and funding research that straddles their remits, to build upon their collaborative working to date.

-The Cross-Council Funding Agreement applies to all responsive-mode research grant proposals submitted to any of the seven Research Councils.
+The Cross-Council Remit Agreement (CCRA) applies to responsive-mode research grant and fellowship proposals submitted to any of the seven Research Councils.

 The Agreement excludes any proposals that are submitted in response to a targeted call for proposals in a defined thematic area, for example within a managed or directed programme or against defined strategic objectives.
 The Councils collaborate extensively on such programmes, establishing common peer review and funding arrangements that are tailored to the needs of each programme and may differ from those outlined below.